Adaptive generative moment matching networks for improved learning of dependence structures: A synthetic data example: Dependence implied by S P 500 constituents

 where $\hat{s}^2(\mudot)$ stands for the sample variance of $\mudot \in \{\muGMMNMC, \muGMMNRQMC, \muAGMMNMC\}$.
 We observe that both $\muAGMMNMC$ and $\muAGMMNRQMC$ can give accurate estimates while neither $\muGMMNMC$ nor $\muGMMNRQMC$ can.
 And $\muAGMMNRQMC$ has the lowest variance among all estimators considered, so is the most precise estimator.

-The white boxplots on the left side of the bottom plot of Figure~\ref{fig:sim1} depict the distribution of estimates of the expected shortfall $\ES_{0.99}(S)=\E(\Psi_1(\bm{X})) $ given by the same set of models as before.
-This time, all four estimators fail to give estimates close to that of $\mucopMC$ (dark gray, on the right side).
-Noting that $\ES_{0.99}(S)$ is much more sensitive to the shape of the tail of the target distribution than the expected payoff of the basket call, this to some extent implies that the training sample size $\ntrn = 7815$ is too small for GMMNs and AGMMNs to sufficiently learn the tail of the underlying 50-dimensional distribution.
+Now consider expected shortfall.
+The white boxplots in the bottom plot of Figure~\ref{fig:sim1} depict the distribution of estimates of the expected shortfall $\ES_{0.99}(S)$ given by the same set of models as before.
+This time, all four estimators fail to give estimates close to that of $\mucopMC$ (dark gray, on the right).
+Noting that $\ES_{0.99}(S)$ is much more sensitive to the shape of the tail of the target distribution than the expected payoff of the basket call option, this to some extent implies that the training sample size $\ntrn = 7815$ is too small for GMMNs and AGMMNs to sufficiently learn the tail of the underlying 50-dimensional distribution.
 To support this claim, we also include estimates given by GMMNs and AGMMNs that are trained on samples of sizes $\ntrn = 100\,000$ (light gray) and $\ntrn = 500\,000$ (medium gray).
 We observe that all neural network based estimators approach the true copula MC estimator as $\ntrn$ increases and that the AGMMN estimators consistently outperform the GMMN estimators in terms of both bias and variance for each $\ntrn$.
 For $\ntrn = 500\,000$, $\muAGMMNMC$ and $\muAGMMNRQMC$ are able to give accurate estimates while $\muGMMNMC$ and $\muGMMNRQMC$ are still biased.
-In conclusion, we see evidence that due to the improved fit, AGMMNs lead to lower bias and variance than GMMNs.
+In conclusion, we see evidence that due to the improved fit, AGMMNs lead to lower bias and variance than GMMNs also for the quantities $\mu$ of interest we considered.